 Ski Pole Length

 It’s essential to select a ski pole that fits your height and preferred skiing style.
-If you end up with poles that are too long or too short, your skiing ability and experience will be compromised.
+If you end up with poles that are too long or too short, your skiing posture and experience will be compromised.

 Properly fitted ski poles are essential for feeling balanced and smooth while moving down the mountain and transitioning between turns.
 Most manufacturers provide charts that will recommend a ski pole length based on your height.
 While these charts are helpful guidelines, they lack a bit of nuance.